AdamJSc/one-off-email/README.md

-# github.com/adamjsc/emailmerge
+# emailmerge

 ## About

-Send a one-off email to a provided recipient list.
+Send mail-merged email to a provided recipient list.

 ## Requirements

-* Golang 1.18
+* Golang 1.20

 ## Running Locally